bandhan-majumder/Newz_Shortie/README.md

 ## Credits

-This project was created by [Bandhan Majumder](https://github.com/bandhan-majumder).
+This project was created by [Bandhan Majumder](https://github.com/bandhan-majumder)

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.